tomaz/appledoc/Readme.markdown

 Using appledoc
 ==============

 Use `appledoc --help` to see the list of all command line switches.
-You can also find comment rules and examples on [appledoc's GitHub page](http://tomaz.github.com/appledoc/).
+Read more on about appledoc on [appledoc site](http://appledoc.gentlebytes.com) and short help and documentation on [appledoc's GitHub page](http://tomaz.github.com/appledoc/).

 LICENCE